 We found 4 orthopedic surgeons who accept Humana Platinum HMO near Sierra Vista, AZ.

-Dr. Giles Becker's areas of specialization are hand surgery and orthopedics/orthopedic surgery; he sees patients in Tucson, AZ and Sierra Vista, AZ.
-These areas are among his clinical interests: joint pain, rheumatoid arthritis, and osteoarthritis.
-He is affiliated with Banner - University Medical Center Tucson.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Becker accepts.
-He is a graduate of the University of Cambridge School of Clinical Medicine.
+Dr. Giles Becker's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
+Clinical interests for Dr. Becker include joint pain, rheumatoid arthritis, and osteoarthritis.
+He is professionally affiliated with Banner - University Medical Center Tucson.
+Dr. Becker honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He graduated from the University of Cambridge School of Clinical Medicine.

 Clinical interests: Dupuytren's Contracture, Tendon Repair, Rheumatoid Arthritis, Wrist Problems, Joint Pain, Bone ...
 (Read more)

-Dr. Brian Daines specializes in orthopedics/orthopedic surgery.
-Areas of particular interest for Dr. Daines include knee problems, replacement arthroplasty (joint replacement), and trauma.
-Dr. Daines honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-After completing medical school at Columbia University, College of Physicians and Surgeons, he performed his residency at a hospital affiliated with the University of Washington.
-In addition to English, Dr. Daines speaks Spanish.
+Dr. Brian Daines works as an orthopedic surgeon.
+Clinical interests for Dr. Daines include knee problems, replacement arthroplasty (joint replacement), and trauma.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He graduated from Columbia University, College of Physicians and Surgeons.
+His training includes a residency program at a hospital affiliated with the University of Washington.
+In addition to English, he speaks Spanish.

 Clinical interests: Hip Problems, Fractures, Knee Problems, Replacement Arthroplasty, Trauma

-Dr. Laurence Susini practices orthopedics/orthopedic surgery.
-He has received a 3.0 out of 5 star rating by his patients.
-Dr. Susini is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-After attending the University of Pittsburgh School of Medicine and the University of Pennsylvania School of Medicine, he completed his residency training at Madigan Army Medical Center.
+Dr. Laurence Susini is an orthopedic surgeon in Sierra Vista, AZ.
+On average, patients gave him a rating of 3.0 stars out of 5.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Susini's education and training includes medical school at the University of Pittsburgh School of Medicine and the University of Pennsylvania School of Medicine and residency at Madigan Army Medical Center.

-Dr. Randall Roy works as an orthopedist and sports medicine specialist.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Roy attended medical school at the University of California, Irvine, School of Medicine.
-His medical residency was performed at Howard University Hospital.
+Dr. Randall Roy is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Before performing his residency at Howard University Hospital, Dr. Roy attended the University of California, Irvine, School of Medicine.

 Conditions / Treatments